Dung-2000/MyGemini_plugin_for_nvim/README.md

-also you can concat what ever you want to prompt to Gemini after what you selected for example: inside """ """ is all pass to Gemini
+also you can concat what ever you want to prompt to Gemini after what you selected for example: inside "" is all pass to Gemini
-"""
+"
 ```
 the code I selected
 ```
-explain the above code
+'the text you want to add'
-"""
+"
 achieve above you can use
-:GeminiAskCode 'explain the above code' by passing other text inside ''
+:GeminiAskCode 'the text you want to add'